 criss cross pattern.
 It was my theory that this change was made

 to prevent the spreader from veering to one side when under a

 load in heavy soil.
 You can see the difference below.

-surviving examples of spreaders with the parallel lugs.
-I own
+examples of spreaders with the parallel lugs.
+I own two of them!

 The early parallel lugs.